fjvva/ecu-tool/README.md

 The code for the portable version will be released when a few bugs are corrected, but it shouldnt take long ;)

+I will be adding info to the wiki soon aswell!

 Feel free to email me with code requests (at your own risk!)